oestrich/blog.oestrich.org/_posts/2018-12-28-exventure-updates.md

 ## Next Month

 For the next month, I'm working on some new game mechanics, the first of which is proficiencies.
 I am hoping to get back around to some of the other mechanics that are already in and expand them a bit, such as items.
+I would like to start moving on achievements for Gossip as well.

 [exventure]: https://exventure.org
 [exventure-world]: https://exventure.world